Poland

 Some of the most important guiding principles of the draft law include:

-- An obligation to pay a monetary benefit of at least 35% of the average wage in the first quarter of the previous year, as published in the Polish Monitor
+- an obligation to pay a monetary benefit of at least 35% of the average wage in the first quarter of the previous year, as published in the Polish Monitor

-- Internship working time will be set at no less than four hours per day and no more than eight hours per day, and on average 40 hours in an average five-day workweek, within a settlement period not exceeding three months
+- internship working time will be set at no less than four hours per day and no more than eight hours per day, and on average 40 hours in an average five-day work week, within a settlement period not exceeding three months

-- An entitlement to paid time off for interns: one day during the first three months of the internship and two days in subsequent months for each month worked
+- an entitlement to paid time off for interns: one day during the first three months of the internship and two days in subsequent months for each month worked

 The maximum duration of an internship will be six months.